 1. The market prices of the players.
-Is the marketplace too high on the players in an Asset Group?
-Is there opportunity for profit?
+Are the marketplace prices too high for the players in an Asset Group?
+Is there an opportunity for profit?

 There were 13 pitchers in the (ER,KK) group above, seven full-timers, five midtimers and one part-timer, but all of comparable skill.
 They ranged in market price from \$28 down to \$1.
-If you planned that your anchor starter would come from this skills group, you now know that you didn't necessarily have to spend \$28 to get him.
+If you planned that your anchor starter would come from this skills group, you didn't necessarily have to spend \$28 to get him.
 You could have budgeted for a lower-priced arm and still feel confident that you'd be rostering comparable skills.